 #1 in the list recommends that unannounced audits shall be conducted once every three years, and more frequently for high-risk devices.
-The recommendation also states that the audits shall be conducted by at least two auditors.
+The recommendation also states that at least two auditors shall conduct the audits.
 This represents a 25-50% increase in the number of QMS audit days in a three-year certification cycle.
 I wonder where Notified Bodies will find 25-50% more auditors to perform these unannounced audits?

 The recommendations also call for unannounced audits of critical suppliers.
 How will Notified Bodies find the resources to perform these audits when there is already a shortage of qualified auditors?

 You may have noticed Notified Bodies are already making a few changes to address the need for qualified auditors: